What is mumps? |

 How do I know if I am protected against mumps? |

 After being infected with mumps, immunity is generally lifelong.
-Immunization with 2 doses of the mumps vaccine provides almost 100% protection against mumps.
+Immunization with 2 doses of a mumps vaccine provides almost 100% protection against mumps.
 Adults born prior to 1970 are assumed to have acquired natural immunity to mumps.
-Adults born in or after 1970 who do not have documentation of immunity to mumps should receive 2 doses of the MMR vaccine.
+Adults born in or after 1970 who do not have immunity to mumps should receive 2 doses of a mumps vaccine.
 If you are unsure of your immunization status, contact your health care provider. |

 What should I do if I am exposed to mumps? |

 Avoid kissing and sharing of anything by mouth, including food, drinks and straws, for 25 days following your exposure to mumps.
-It can take up to 25 days to develop the disease after an exposure. |
+It can take up to 25 days to develop symptoms after an exposure. |

-What should I do if I develop the symptoms of mumps? |
+What should I do if I develop symptoms of mumps? |

-If you develop symptoms of mumps, you should be assessed by a physician, and notify the health care facility that you plan to visit so that staff are aware of your symptoms prior to your arrival.
-In the meantime, stay at home to avoid potentially exposing other people ("home isolation").
+If you develop symptoms of mumps, you should be assessed by a health care provider.
+You should notify the health care facility that you plan to visit prior to your arrival so that staff are aware of your symptoms.
+In the meantime, stay at home to avoid spreading mumps to other people ("home isolation").
 Mumps is diagnosed by a blood test, a urine sample and a buccal swab.
-For further information, call Ottawa Public Health at 613-580-6744, visit OttawaPublicHealth.ca, or visit the websites listed below:
+For further information, visit OttawaPublicHealth.ca, or visit the websites listed below: |

 Contact Us